Where: Þingeyjarsveit, north–east Iceland.

 What: Not trail, but a double track run.

-My youngest daughters’ grandfather used to call them mountain–birches, which is what he grew up calling them in south Norway.
+A good man i knew used to call them mountain–birches, which is what he grew up calling them in south Norway.
 Birches that don’t grow so much upwards but in more or less all directions.
 In my old country they’re just birches and when I used to live there they didn’t grow on mountains.
 None that I knew of at least but don’t take my word for it, I don’t really know much about trees.
 What I do know is that nothing smells as nice as a birch tree, in Iceland, on a cold summer evening.
 Except many of them together.
 A birch–choir if you will.

 In my short experience—emphasis on short—running when away from home is a mixed experience.
 It can be alright, and it can leave quite a bit to be desired.
 Maybe if I was happy on asphalt I wouldn’t mind so much but I’m not, on the contrary I’m spoiled by my backyard and have yet to find places that match, let alone exceed it.
-In all fairness though I haven’t been to many places or tried very hard to find fine trails so I’m fairly confident that not only do many of them exist, but that many of them do in fact exceed my backyard in a number of ways.
+In all fairness though I haven’t been to many places or tried very hard to find fine trails so I’m fairly confident that not only do they exist, but that many of them do in fact exceed my backyard in a number of ways.
 Not that there is a contest.

 *Reluctant to call it woods, although I suspect that’s what it might be called among the locals.